-ADC08DJ5200RF has two calibration modes available: foreground calibration and background calibration.
-When foreground calibration is initiated the ADCs are automatically taken offline and the output data becomes midcode (0x000 in 2's complement) while a calibration is occurring.
+ADC12DJ5200-EP has two calibration modes available: foreground calibration and background calibration.
+When foreground calibration is initiated the ADCs are automatically taken offline and the output data becomes mid-code (0x000 in 2's complement) while a calibration is occurring.
 Background calibration allows the ADC to continue normal operation while the ADC cores are calibrated in the background by swapping in a different ADC core to take its place.
 Additional offset calibration features are available in both foreground and background calibration modes.
 Further, a number of ADC parameters can be trimmed to optimize performance in a user system.

-ADC core.
+ADC12DJ5200-EP consists of a total of six sub-ADCs, each referred to as a bank, with two banks forming an ADC core.
 The banks sample out-of-phase so that each ADC core is two-way interleaved.
 The six banks form three ADC cores, referred to as ADC A, ADC B, and ADC C. In foreground calibration mode, ADC A samples INA± and ADC B samples INB± in dual-channel mode and both ADC A and ADC B sample INA± (or INB±) in single-channel mode.
-In the background calibration modes, the third ADC core, ADC C, is swapped in periodically for ADC A and ADC B so that they can be calibrated without disrupting operation.

-7-14 provides a diagram of the calibration system including labeling of the banks that make up each ADC core.
-When calibration is performed the linearity, gain and offset voltage for each bank are calibrated to an internally generated calibration signal.
-The analog inputs can be driven during calibration, in both foreground and background calibration, except that when offset calibration (OS\CAL or BGOS\CAL) is used there must be no signals (or aliased signals) near DC for proper estimation of the offset (see the Offset Calibration section).
+In the background calibration modes, the third ADC core, ADC C, is swapped in periodically for ADC A and ADC B so that they can be calibrated without disrupting operation. $\boxtimes$ 7-25 provides a diagram of the calibration system including labeling of the banks that make up each ADC core.
+When calibration is performed the linearity, gain and offset voltage for each bank are calibrated to an internally generated calibration, except that when offset calibration (OS\CAL or BGOS\CAL) is used there must be no signals (or aliased signals) near DC for proper estimation of the offset (see the Offset Calibration section).

-図 7-14.
-ADC08DJ5200RF Calibration System Block Diagram
+図 7-25.
+ADC12DJ5200-EP Calibration System Block Diagram